Category

 Theme

-This time, the theme is "The Next Shape of Part-Time Work."
-We explore how part-time work will change for students now, after the COVID-19 pandemic.
+This time, the theme is “The Future Shape of Part-Time Work.”
+We explore how part-time work is changing for students in the wake of the COVID-19 pandemic.

 Co-creation Platform “βutterfly”

-What is the current state of students' part-time work?
-To understand the situation, we conducted a survey in September 2023 using "CircleApp," a communication app dedicated to university clubs.
-The following responses were obtained.
+What is the current state of students’ part-time work situations?
+To understand the current situation, we conducted a survey in September 2023 using “CircleApp,” a communication app dedicated to university clubs, and received the following responses.

 電通若者研究部

-Research Organization: Dentsu Inc. Wakamon Research Subjects: 200 university/graduate students nationwide Research Period: September 2023 *Percentage composition (%) is rounded to the second decimal place, so totals may not always add up to 100%.
+Research Organization: Dentsu Inc.; Survey Participants: 200 undergraduate and graduate students nationwide; Survey Period: September 2023. *Percentage figures are rounded to the second decimal place, so the total may not always add up to 100%.

-Over the past month, more than 90% of students worked part-time jobs, and approximately 40% juggled two or more part-time jobs.
-Since the survey period included summer vacation, juggling multiple part-time jobs was more common compared to typical periods.
+The survey found that over 90% of students had held a part-time job in the past month, and approximately 40% were juggling two or more part-time jobs.
+Since the survey period included summer vacation, the number of students holding multiple part-time jobs was higher than during typical periods.

-Food service jobs accounted for about half of the main part-time jobs, while education-related jobs like cram school instructors/private tutors made up 26%.
-Within food service, chain cafes and fast-food restaurants accounted for about 30% of all part-time jobs.
+Food service jobs accounted for about half of the main part-time jobs, while education-related jobs, such as tutoring at cram schools or private tutoring, accounted for 26%.
+Within the food service sector, chain cafes and fast-food restaurants accounted for about 30% of all part-time jobs.

 電通若者研究部

-Are Part-Time Jobs Becoming "Prep Schools for Job Hunting"?
+Are Part-Time Jobs Becoming a "Prep School for Job Hunting"?

-Dentsu Inc. Wakamon conducted "Tsugikuru" workshops with students.
-Let's see how students envisioned the "next form of part-time work."
+Dentsu Inc. held a "Tsugikuru" workshop with students.
+Let’s take a look at what students had to say about the "future of part-time work."

 電通若者研究部